Estimote/Android-Fleet-Management-SDK/README.md

 Demos include samples for ranging beacons, monitoring beacons, nearable discovery, calculating distance between beacon and the device and also changing minor value of the beacon.

-## Android M and runtime permissions
+## Android 6.0 and runtime permissions

 Depending on Android platform you need different permissions to be granted.
 It is recommended to implement future proof Android M runtime permissions model.